-We leverage our platform to buy and manage our inventory, including merchandise assortment and fulfillment center optimization.
-We utilize a data-driven "read and react" buying process to merchandise and curate the latest ontrend fashion.
+We leverage our platform and technology to buy and manage our inventory, including merchandise assortment and fulfillment center optimization.
+We utilize a data-driven "read and react" buying process to merchandise and curate the latest on-trend fashion.
 We generally make shallow initial inventory buys, and then use our proprietary technology tools to identify and re-order best sellers, taking into account customer feedback across a variety of key metrics, which allows us to manage inventory and fashion risk.
 To ensure sufficient availability of merchandise, we generally purchase inventory in advance and frequently before apparel trends are confirmed.
 As a result, we are vulnerable to demand and pricing shifts and to suboptimal selection and timing of merchandise purchases.
-We incur inventory write-offs, which impact our gross margins.
+In the normal course of business, we incur inventory write-offs, which impacts our gross margin.
 Moreover, our inventory investments will fluctuate with the needs of our business.
 For example, entering new categories will require additional investments in inventory.
 Shifts in inventory levels may result in fluctuations in the percentage of full price sales, levels of markdowns, merchandise mix, as well as gross margin.
-In addition, our sales demand has been adversely impacted as a result of COVID-19.
-In response, we significantly reduced inventory receipts by canceling or delaying orders, which led to a significant decline in our inventory balance in the second and third quarters of 2020.
-As our sales demand improved sequentially, we increased our inventory purchases to support this demand.
-Our response may continue to impact the pace of growth in net sales in the near term as we may not have sufficient inventory or the appropriate assortment to meet customer demand.
-Conversely, if demand does not improve in line with our inventory commitments, we may carry excess inventory leading to higher markdowns, adversely impacting gross margins.
+In addition, our sales demand had initially been adversely impacted as a result of COVID-19.
+In response, in 2020, we significantly reduced inventory receipts by canceling or delaying orders.
+As our sales demand improved, we significantly increased our investment in inventory to support this demand.
+Our response may continue to impact the pace of growth in net sales in the near term as we may not have sufficient levels of inventory to meet customer demand in certain categories.
+Conversely, if demand does not support our inventory commitments, we may carry excess inventory leading to higher markdowns, adversely impacting gross margins.